labex-labs/open-source-labs/matplotlib/matplotlib-official-examples/lab-watermark-image/en/intro.md

 # Introduction

-This tutorial will show you how to overlay an image on a Matplotlib plot by moving it to the front and making it semi-transparent.
-The tutorial uses the `figimage` method from the `matplotlib.figure.Figure` class and the `imread` method from the `matplotlib.image` module.
+In data visualization, sometimes you may want to add a logo, watermark, or other image elements to your plots.
+This tutorial demonstrates how to overlay an image on a Matplotlib plot by placing it in front of the plot content and making it semi-transparent.

+You will learn how to use the `figimage` method from the `matplotlib.figure.Figure` class to position an image on your plot, and the `imread` method from the `matplotlib.image` module to load image data.

+By the end of this tutorial, you will be able to create professional-looking visualizations with custom image overlays that can be useful for branding, watermarking, or enhancing the visual appeal of your data presentations.

 ## VM Tips